QianhuiWan/MethylationArray_Placenta/README.md

 ## Intoduction of each folder in this Repository

 ### BashScript
-* Bash scripts for copying unziping data from GEO database.
+* Bash scripts for copying and unziping data from GEO database.

 ### Plots
 * R markdown file (and knited .html file) that contains codes for generating plots.